Post-Doctoral Fellow in Philosophy

 Dr. Sarah Bianchi is postdoctoral fellow at the Department of Philosophy, Humboldt-University Berlin (Germany).
 After being a short-term visiting scholar at Stanford University in February 2016 (awarded the PSCS Visiting Scholar Award from the Stanford Center for Biomedical Ethics), she continued her project as Visiting Postdoctoral Research Associate at Princeton University (Department of Philosophy) supervised by Prof. Dr. Alexander Nehamas in spring 2016.
 Recently, her PhD thesis “Einander nötig sein.
 Existentielle Anerkennung bei Nietzsche” (“Necessary to Each Other: Existential Recognition in Nietzsche”) supervised by Prof. Dr. Volker Gerhardt and Prof. Dr. Rahel Jaeggi was published at the publishing house Wilhelm Fink (with a printing grant from the Geschwister Böhringer und Ingelheim Stiftung für Geisteswissenschaften).
 In spring 2015, she received a postdoctoral fellowship from the Kolleg Friedrich Nietzsche (Weimar, Germany) funded by the Klassik Stiftung Weimar.
 In this context, she edits the volume “Auf Nietzsches Balkon III: Schriften aus der Villa Silberblick” that will be published in winter, 2016.

-At the intersection between philosophical anthropology and biotechnology, Bianchi's postdoctoral project Government of the Self: Towards an Anthropological Rethinking of Humanity aims to contribute to the theory of human self-understanding.
+At the intersection between philosophical anthropology and biotechnology, Bianchi's postdoctoral project Government of the Self: Towards an Anthropological Rethinking of Autonomous Agency aims to contribute to the theory of human self-understanding.
 From a relational perspective, she is asking what technology do we ethically want to put into practice.
 To better understand the ethical and social implications of emerging technologies, she is developing a ‘relational map’ that aims to give orientation in the debate on enhancement.

 The project contributes to the theory of human self-understanding.
 This debate is motivated by the current biotechnological challenge.
 Bio-conservatives, liberals, trans- and post-humanists argue for the advantages or warn of the risks of enhancement.
 In nearly all studies the individuals are misunderstood as isolated monads.
 The postdoctoral project at hand, however, will focus on the relationally embedded individual.
 Starting from that relational concept, two core hypotheses will be taken into account: